1st Workshop_Innovation and R&D Networks for Policy Design and Implementation

 c. the impact of innovation policy in the fields of,#economics and #business_administration.

-The purpose of this workshop is to allow to PhD students and early career researchers to discuss and exchange ideas on fields related to R&D collaboration and innovation networks, and system building and the implication of their research in policy making.
+The purpose of this workshop is to allow to PhD students, early career researchers, academics and practitioners to discuss and exchange ideas on fields related to R&D collaboration and innovation networks, and system building and the implication of their research in policy making.
 The first objective of this workshop is to contribute to the methodological research on the network dynamics.
 We would like to understand how the structure of innovation networks evolves through time and how it affects the innovation system formation.
 The second objective is to link the existing and on-going research with the economic position of the firms and institutes participating in innovation systems, and further to shed some light to the institutional and policy implications of the economic activity in a region or country.

 We welcome presentations in the following indicative research fields: